OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-01.md

 Here are the names of the sons of Israel who journeyed to Egypt with Jacob, each accompanied by his household:

 ## Exodus 1:2
-Reuben, Simeon, Levi, and Judah;
+Reuben, Simeon, Levi, along with Judah;

 ## Exodus 1:3
-Issachar, Zebulun, and Benjamin;
+Issachar, Zebulun, together with Benjamin;

 ## Exodus 1:4
-Dan and Naphtali, Gad and Asher.
+Dan and Naphtali, along with Gad and Asher.

 ## Exodus 1:5
 The descendants of Jacob were seventy in total, but Joseph was already in Egypt.